 Here you can view all of your classes.
 You can see the class name, year, student count, subscription status and subscription end date.
 To switch between DoodleMaths and DoodleEnglish classes, click on the DoodleMaths/DoodleTables or DoodleEnglish/DoodleSpell icon in the top right hand corner.
 The chosen subject will be indicated with a grey rectangle around the corresponding subject icons.

 To add a class, click on the Add Maths/Tables Class or Add English/Spell Class button in the top right hand corner.
-Once the class has been added, you will need to contact your School Success Advisor to give you premium access.
+Once the class has been added, you will need to contact your School Success Advisor to give you full access.

 To edit a class, just click on the class and a pop-up will appear.
 Here you can edit the class name and year.
 As the work programmes are adaptive to each individual child, inputting the year group does not have an impact upon the work that is set.
 You can also see the class code, subscription status and subscription end date (this is uneditable).
 Again, be sure to press save to ensure changes are made.
 You then need to go into the class and select Add Students.